matsagad/beng-project/README.md

 ### Simulations, Visualisations, and Benchmarking

 The `main.py` file contains examples which can be run by specifying the function under `main`.
 In the future, a dedicated `/examples` folder with proper documentation will be added.

+### Running Jobs

+The `/jobs` folder contains a high-level abstraction for running common tasks in parallel on job-scheduling platforms (e.g. for an HPC cluster).
+Jobs are run through `run_job.py`.
+More information on the expected command-line arguments can be found in `/jobs/README.md`.